 It is estimated that 30-40% of women with endometriosis may not be able to have children.

 Facts and Questions about my Experience with Endo and my Art:

 How old were you when you found out you had Endometriosis?
 Did the doctors think it was something else?
 First reactions to diagnosis?

 I was 18 when I had my first “episode” of which I now know was endometriosis.
 For about a year, the word endometriosis didn’t even come up among the doctors I had been seeing…I was examined for and treated for all sorts of things including ruptured appendix, kidney stones, gall bladder, acid reflux, IBS, crohn’s disease, hormone imbalance, you name it!
-I think it probably wasn’t until about five years ago that I had most definitely been diagnosed with endometriosis.
-It is such a strange disease that even many doctors don’t know enough about yet, that unless you are seeing credited specialists, your answers could be all over the place.
+I think it probably wasn’t until about nine years ago that I had most definitely been diagnosed with endometriosis.
+It is such a strange condition that even many doctors don’t know enough about yet.
+Unless you are seeing credited specialists, your answers could be all over the place.
 When I first started getting “sick,” I definitely thought I was on my way to death, not only because of the severe pain I was in, but because it seemed like a cancer that no one could figure out.
 I thought eventually, I would have to deteriorate completely, or die because I had no money left to live from all the medical bills.
 When the doctors most definitely diagnosed me with endo, I wasn’t surprised and I was more relieved than anything because I finally had some concrete answers.